xiagw/deploy.sh/README.md

 ### Step 2: Prepair Gitlab Runner server
 There is already a server that has installed gitlab-runner and register to Gitlab server, (executer is shell)
 ### Step 3: Prepair Application server (*nix/k8s/microk8s/k3s)
-The ssh key file had been prepared, and you can log in to the target server without a password from the gitlab-runner server (the id_rsa file can be in $HOME/.ssh/, or in the deploy.sh/conf/.ssh/)
+The ssh key file had been prepared, and you can login to the target server without a password from the gitlab-runner server (the id_rsa file can be in $HOME/.ssh/, or in the deploy.sh/data/.ssh/)
 ### Step 4: git clone deploy.sh
-Login to the gitlab-runner server and execute
+Ssh login to the gitlab-runner server and execute
 ```
 git clone https://github.com/xiagw/deploy.sh.git $HOME/runner
 ```